 OPEN – Current mountain hours are 9 am – 10 pm.
 Always check their website for current conditions before heading up.
 They have a very detailed page with weather, current snow levels and webcams.

 Cypress Mountain is Vancouver’s only ski resort located in West Vancouver.
 It is also Vancouver’s largest ski resort.
-It has 6 chair lifts with a total lift length of 4.3 kilometers.
-There are 53 runs as well as 19 km of cross country ski trails.
+It has 6 chair lifts with a total lift length of 4.3 kilometres.
+There are 53 runs as well as 19 km of cross-country ski trails.

 What’s new at Cypress this year

 There are no ticket sales on-site.
 Day passes must be purchased online in advance this year.
 Full-day passes start at $79, but the earlier you purchase, the more you save.
 Since you have to purchase your pass before you go, you might as well try and plan ahead and save some money.
 Visit the Cypress Mountain website to purchase your tickets.

 Season pass holders can arrive and ride, no reservations or time limits have been put into place.
 This is great news for me since this is where I ride 😉

 The entire mountain has gone cashless this year so be sure to bring your debit or credit card for any food and beverage purchases you’ll want to make while there.

 Regular mountain hours are 9 am – 9 pm.
 Current conditions can always be found on their website here.

 Vancouver has two ski resorts located in North Vancouver, one of which is Grouse Mountain.
 Grouse Mountain has 4 chair lifts with a total lift length of 5.9 kilometres.
 It has a total of 33 runs.

 At an elevation of over 1,250 meters, Grouse is the only mountain that has a Skyride gondola that takes visitors to the top of the mountain where the ski lifts are located.
 When planning your visit to Grouse, take this into consideration since this year you must pre-book both your uphill and downhill rides on the Skyride gondola.